pakawaka1/YearOneMovieList/README.md

 2. Database Setup
      - Once PostgreSQL is installed, we need to connect to the database.
 This link will give you directions on connecting using psql or pgAdmin:  https://www.enterprisedb.com/postgres-tutorials/connecting-postgresql-using-psql-and-pgadmin.
+     - Once you are connected, run this command to create the database and tables for this app:
+     -